From Raw Veneer to Finished Panel

 Following an application of a suitable glue to a substrate (usually MDF or plywood), the layons need to be pressed under great pressure until the glue is cured.
 Here, heated, hydraulic veneer presses or vacuum presses are commonly used.

-Once pressed, the veneered panel needs to be sanded to a final finish.
+Once pressed, the veneered panel needs to be sanded to a final surface, ready for finishing.
 If veneer tape was used for the layon creation this needs to be removed carefully prior to sanding.

 Other Resources